-Shingles flare-ups hurt, but now new research finds that they can also increase your short-term risk of heart attack and stroke following the virus’ outbreak.
+Not only do shingles flare-ups hurt, research says they can increase your short-term risk of heart attack and stroke following the virus’ outbreak.

 “It’s been known for a while now that zoster causes stroke,” said Dr. Gwen Wigand-Bolling, an internist at Novant Health Forsyth Internal Medicine.
-“The inflammation causes heart attack and stroke and shingles causes increased blood clotting in the arteries,” the doctor added.
+“The inflammation it creates causes heart attack and stroke, and shingles causes increased blood clotting in the arteries,” she added.

-Almost one-third of all Americans will develop shingles in their lifetime, according to the Centers for Disease Control and Prevention.
-About half of all cases are in people 60 or older.
+About 1 in 3 Americans will develop shingles in their lifetime, according to the Centers for Disease Control and Prevention (CDC).
+Cases are more common in older adults, but doctors say even children get shingles.

 Shingles presents itself as a painful rash or blisters but the first signs of the condition can appear as a burning or tingling pain or itch on only one side of the body.
 Usually, shingles will appear around the waist, chest, stomach, back or on the face.
-Some people may experience symptoms associated with a general infection such as fatigue, fever and headache.
+Some people may also experience symptoms associated with a general infection such as fatigue, fever and headache.

-“Shingles is extremely painful, said Bolling.
+“Shingles is extremely painful," Wigand-Bolling said.
 “On a scale from one to 10, most patients will say the pain ranges from six to 10.”

-Between one and five days after the first symptoms occur, a rash will develop in the affected area.
+Between 1 and 5 days after the first symptoms occur, a rash will develop in the affected area.
 The rash will form blisters similar to chickenpox, but clustered in one area of body rather than scattered all over.
-The blisters generally scab over within seven to 10 days and the rash clearing in two to four weeks, according to the CDC.
+The blisters generally scab over within 7 to 10 days and fully clears up within 2 to 4 weeks, the CDC says.

-“Once a person has shingles, there is a 1 to 4 percent chance that individual would have a second occurrence of shingles,” Bolling said.
+“Once a person has shingles, there is a 1 to 4% chance that individual would have a second occurrence of shingles,” Wigand-Bolling said.